nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 6. The system should have an uptime of at least 99%, allowing tutors to access student information reliably at any time.
 7. Student important information (i.e name, email, telegram handle, contact number) should be encrypted both in transit and at rest to prevent unauthorized access.
 8. The system should implement secure authentication mechanisms, such as multi-factor authentication, to verify the identity of users.
-9. Tutors should only have access to student information for classes they are assigned to, ensuring data privacy.
+9. TAs should only have access to student information for classes they are assigned to, ensuring data privacy.
 10. The system should be able to scale horizontally to accommodate an increase in the number of users and classes without compromising performance.
 11. Regular backups of the system database should be performed, with a robust disaster recovery plan in place to restore data in case of any unexpected failures or outages.